 Postgraduate schools in the UK are far less expensive than graduate schools in the USA, and studying in the UK can be 30 to 60 per cent cheaper than American equivalents.

-If you wish to learn more about studying a Postgraduate Masters in the UK, arrange your free consultation today.
+If you wish to learn more about studying a Masters in the UK, arrange your free consultation in London or Manchester.